app4mc-rover/rover-docs/docs/source/content/aglimg.rst

 	   killall roverapp

-Start the new roverapp, type:
+Start the new roverapp (this is only for running pre-built executable), type:

 	.. code-block:: bash
 	   :linenos:

-	   /projects/rover-app/build/bin/roverapp
+	   /home/mozcelikors/qtCreatorWorkspace/roverapp/build/bin/roverapp

 Go to your web browser and find the Rover Telemetry UI at ``http://<your host address>:5055/rovertelemetryui.html``.